eladiomejias/LinearOS/README.md

 ## Credits

-Images from Dribbble users.
+Images of programs are from Dribbble users.
 Thanks!
 Hope you like it.
 Created by: Eladio Mejias.